 "He had a terrible go at me, snarling, ‘What’s wrong with you?
 If you can’t get it right then you’re out,'" Sandom told the Express in 2014.
 "I just got up from my stool and said, ‘That’s it, I quit.’
 It was the biggest mistake of my life."

-Moon was obviously a better fit for the band's music, but that doesn't mean Townshend didn't later suffer guilt over Sandom's departure.
-"Seeing our chance at a record deal fading, I cold-bloodedly announced to the band that I felt sure Doug would want to stand down," he wrote in his memoir, ‘Who I Am.
+Moon was a better fit for the band's music, but that doesn't mean Townshend didn't later suffer guilt over Sandom's departure.
+"Seeing our chance at a record deal fading, I cold-bloodedly announced to the band that I felt sure Doug would want to stand down," he wrote in his memoir, Who I Am.

-"Had we continued together back in 1964 with Doug on drums we may never have become as successful as we are today.
-Keith Moon was a born publicist as well as a highly eccentric performer.
+"Had we continued together back in 1964 with Doug on drums we may never have become as successful as we are today," Townshend said.
+"Keith Moon was a born publicist as well as a highly eccentric performer.
 But I have no doubt that personally I would have been happier as a young man.
 Partly because I think we would have continued to put music and friendship first in our band because that was Doug’s way.
 With Doug as my friend, I believe I could have been a better man."

-Although the 84-year-old Sandom says he no longer plays drums, he confessed that he still makes “a bit of noise now and again,” saying, “I keep that drum kit at the foot of my bed and kiss it every night before I go to sleep.
-After all, it’s been on stage when we were up there as a support act to the Rolling Stones, the Searchers, Wayne Fontana And the Mindbenders, Eric Clapton’s Yardbirds…you name ’em and Pete, Rog, the Ox and me played with ’em."
+The late Sandom confessed that he no longer regularly played drums back then, though he still made "a bit of noise now and again.
+I keep that drum kit at the foot of my bed and kiss it every night before I go to sleep.
+After all, it’s been on stage when we were up there as a support act to the Rolling Stones, the Searchers, Wayne Fontana And the Mindbenders, Eric Clapton’s Yardbirds. ...
+You name ’em, and Pete, Rog, the Ox and me played with ’em."